-A penetration test is a key requirement for compliance and to identify security gaps in your organization.
-Penetration testing will simulate an attack that measures how well your security posture and controls stand up to malicious internal and external threats.
-Choosing to perform a penetration test enables you to be sure your existing security controls are working optimally under “real world” conditions.
+Penetration testing is a key requirement for compliance, to identify security gaps in your organization.
+A pen test will simulate an attack on your environment or your employees that will measure how well your security controls stand up to malicious internal and external threats, under “real world” conditions.

 While many organizations know they need penetration testing, it can be hard to know how to fit it into a larger security program, or even how to get started.

 CSOC security team employs tested techniques, industry best practices, and the best of commercial and proprietary technologies to help you:

 - Identify potential risks and vulnerabilities to the confidentiality, integrity, and availability of

 - Identify security architecture weaknesses and potential weaknesses based on security

 controls in place and ones that may be missing.

 - Review the security controls in place over the network and suggest actionable solutions to

 - Prioritize remediation steps into an effective plan to effectively prevent, detect, contain, and

 Since a penetration test is a benign way to simulate an attack on the network, you can learn whether and how you are exposed.
 It’s a fire drill to ensure you’re optimally prepared if there’s ever a real fire.